 The Diether H. Haenicke Institute for Global Education helps to create and sustain an environment that facilitates the global engagement of Western Michigan University.
 The Haenicke Institute serves as one of the primary drivers of global engagement, housing the following units:

-- Asian Initiatives—includes the Confucius Institute at WMU, Soga Japan Center and the Timothy Light Center for Chinese Studies; together, these institutes and centers enhance scholarship and disseminate knowledge about East Asia as well as provide language and culture opportunities on the WMU campus and in the greater Southwest Michigan community.
+- Asian Initiatives—includes the Soga Japan Center, the Timothy Light Center for Chinese Studies and Chinese Language and Cultural Programming; together, these institutes and centers enhance scholarship and disseminate knowledge about East Asia as well as provide language and culture opportunities on the WMU campus and in the greater Southwest Michigan community.

 - CELCIS: Center for English Language and Culture for International Students—provides instruction in English as a second language for non-native speakers who will use English to study at an American college or university or in their workplaces.

 - Faculty Development and Global Programs—global programs and development opportunities for faculty.